Time-sharing: Security

 Time-sharing was the first time that multiple processes, owned by different users, were running on a single machine, and these processes could interfere with one another.
-For example, one process might alter shared resources which another process relied on, such as a variable stored in memory.
-When only one user was using the system, this would result in possibly wrong output - but with multiple users, this might mean that other users got to see information they were not meant to see.
+For example, one process might alter shared resources which another process relied on such as a variable stored in memory.
+When only one user was using the system, this could result in a potentially wrong output.
+With multiple users though, this might mean that other users got to see information they were not meant to see.

 To prevent this from happening, an operating system needed to enforce a set of policies that determined which privileges each process had.
 For example, the operating system might deny access to a certain variable by a certain process.

 The first international conference on computer security in London in 1971 was primarily driven by the time-sharing industry and its customers.

 Time-sharing in the form of shell accounts has been considered a risk.